vivaria/edisonrul.ing/docs/source/cards/a/alien-hunter.md

 ### Card Rulings

-●“It can attack again in a row” means that this card can keep attacking until its condition to attack again is no longer fulfilled.
+*   “It can attack again in a row” means that this card can keep attacking until its condition to attack again is no longer fulfilled.
 It can make a second, third, fourth, etc attack this way.